Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 The boiler is designed for supercritical, once-through, variable pressure operation.
 The burners help to reduce NOx in the flue gas.
 The steam turbines are tandem compound, regenerating / reheat condensing, eight-stage extraction type.
 These drive cylindrical rotor type, three-phase synchronous generators.

 Environmental control equipment includes dust coal suppression facilities, desulphurisation and denitrification facilities, an electrostatic precipitator and 200m-high stacks.
 There are also plant wastewater treatment facilities.

 Westinghouse supplies information and control system

-KEPCO has been constructing standardised 500MW coal-fired supercritical boiler units to reduce South Korea's reliance on oil and natural gas imports.
+KEPCO constructed standardised 500MW coal-fired supercritical boiler units to reduce South Korea’s reliance on oil and natural gas imports.
 The Ovation system and SmartProcess modules control and optimise both 800MW once-through supercritical boilers and turbine generators.

 Hardware for the Ovation system at Yonghungdo includes more than 18,000 I/O devices, more than three dozen remote controllers and several servers, along with multiple operators’ and engineers’ stations, printers and other computer equipment.

 The system software, based on the Emerson Process Management PlantWeb model, includes Emerson’s Asset Management Solutions (AMS) to diagnose control valves, organise device information into a central database and monitor field devices remotely.
 SmartProcess modules include Steam Temperature, Boiler Efficiency and Low NOx.
 The simulator is used for operator training and for offline diagnostics and troubleshooting.

 Open architecture approach

 The Ovation system uses an open architecture approach.
 Operating on a high-speed, high-capacity network, it uses commercially available hardware and allows easy integration with existing IT products and components while maintaining process security.